Blade solidity

 Blade solidity should not be confused with rotor solidity, which is the ratio of the total area of the rotor blades to the swept area of the rotor.

 Flow over isolated airfoil

-Blade solidity is an important parameter that inter relates turbomachine parameter to airfoil parameter.
+Blade solidity is an important parameter that inter relates turbomachine parameters to airfoil parameters.
 Lift and drag coefficient for an airfoil is inter related to blade solidity as shown: